koushik383/Portfolio/README.md

 # Portfolio
-It not only allows me to demonstrate my web development skills but also acts like an online platform for potential employers and clients to learn more about me.
+My portfolio website: a showcase of my work in web development.
+Explore my projects and skills in HTML, CSS, and JavaScript.